samueljrains/header-helper/README.md

 Example
 =============

-Assuming you want to add a state field on your input form and your field is called 'state'.
+Assuming you want to add a U.S state or territory field on your input form and your field is called 'state'.
 The add.ctp line would contain:

 `echo $this->Form->input('state', array('type'=>'select', 'options'=>$this->Header->getState()));`